billythekid/coronadarts/README.md

 3. Set the DEFAULT_SITE_URL to match your base url.
 4. Run `composer install` in the terminal.
 5. Hit /admin and set your user account.

+It should be noted that this is the free solo version of Craft CMS.
+If you require more users, such as admin or other league administrators, you will need to upgrade the site to Pro.
+More information about Craft CMS versions and pricing can be found on the [Craft CMS website](https://craftcms.com/pricing).

 ## Players